raffaelk/nlp-basics/sentiment_classification/README.md

-# Sentiment Classification of Movie Reviews
+# Sentiment Classification of Movie Reviews & Deployment with Docker
 The goal of this project is to classify a collection of movie reviews, written in natural language, in either positive or negative sentiment.

 This project started as part of a semster assignment of the NLP course of Ryan Cotterell at ETH Zürich.
 The code for my original hand-in is in a separate [repo](https://github.com/raffaelk/NLP20_Assignment).
 Here I present an extended version of the original tasks, with some added features and documentation.